backend-development/backend-development-textbook/source/rails_authentication.md

 ### Login and Logout

 Omniauth is a "Rack Middleware".
-That means it is somewhat independent of the rails app you are building.
-It has access to the HTTP request, will analyze that, and pass on data to your rails app through the environment variable `omniauth.auth`.
+That means it is somewhat independent of the Rails app you are building.
+It has access to the HTTP request, will analyze that, and pass on data to your Rails app through the environment variable `omniauth.auth`.

 To log in you send the user to `/auth/:provider` (e.g. `/auth/facebook`).